 As the rule was being developed, AHFA met with federal officials in Washington, hosted them on tours of member company plants, invited them to speak at AHFA-sponsored events and conferred with them regularly on all details of the rule that impact residential furniture manufacturers.

 A first draft of the implementation rule was released in 2013, stunning the furniture industry with its proposal to lump furniture manufacturers in with composite board manufacturers and requiring onerous product testing.
 AHFA estimated that a typical nightstand containing composite wood panels and offered in three finishes would incur $5,400 in testing costs to comply.
 The financial burden of the proposed testing would have likely bankrupt many home furnishings companies.

 AHFA joined forces with a broad coalition of industry stakeholders and successfully advocated critical changes to key provisions in the implementation rule.
 In the end, laminated products made with synthetic face veneers, oriented strand board, curved plywood and structural plywood were exempt.

-A narrowly defined group of laminated products – those with wood or woody grass veneers – have until June 1, 2018 to comply with the EPA emission limits for core panel, which are the same as those established by CARB.
-Testing and certification requirements for these products kick in at the end of seven years – December 2023 – unless manufacturers switch to a no-added-formaldehyde or PF resin.
+A narrowly defined group of laminated products – those with wood or woody grass veneers – had until June 1, 2018 to comply with the EPA emission limits for core panel, which are the same as those established by CARB.
+Testing and certification requirements for these products take effect in March 2024, unless manufacturers switch to a no-added-formaldehyde or PF resin.

 AHFA remained the industry’s sole advocate at the table as amendments to clarify the final rule were proposed, debated and, in one case, challenged in court.
-Now, as the industry approaches relevant compliance deadlines, AHFA continues its efforts to bring clarity and understanding to all aspects of the rule.
+AHFA continues its efforts to bring clarity and understanding to all aspects of the rule.